Sydney-Informatics-Hub/intro-git/notebooks/13_pull_requests.md

 when contributing code: require that PRs be raised against an existing issue, provide a template for issues and/or PR comments, and so on.

+A pull request can be seen as the start of a collaboration between a developer and the maintainer - this can take the form of comments on the PR, or a more detailed kind of collaboration called a code review, which GitHub has a very good interface for - this allows a maintainer to add comments or questions to each individual change in a PR.

+This isn't just used for open-source projects - many teams use pull requests and code review internally as an important form of quality control.